spicywebau/craft-embedded-assets/docs/templating.md

 -|-
-`params` Array | Parameters to add to the iframe source URL, in the format `param` or `param=value` `attributes` Array | Attributes to add to the iframe element, in the format `attribute` or `attribute=value` **Returns** |
+`params` Array | Parameters to add to the iframe source URL, in the format `param` or `param=value` `attributes` Array | Attributes to add to the iframe element, in the format `attribute` or `attribute=value` `removeAttributes` Array | Attributes to remove from the iframe element **Returns** |
 [\Twig\Markup](#\Twig\Markup) | The code markup.